maruf-pfc/Koinly/README.md

 - Backup files are local files; online sync stores full JSON snapshots in the Turso `sync_snapshots` table.
 - Placeholder legal text is present inside the app and should be replaced before production release.

-## Release signing note

-The current Android release configuration signs release APKs with the debug signing config so GitHub Actions can produce a directly installable APK without extra secrets.

-Before publishing to Google Play or another public app store, replace the debug signing config with a real release keystore and keep keystore passwords outside the repository.

 ## License

 This project includes an Apache License 2.0 license file.
 See [`LICENSE`](LICENSE) for the full license text.